• Skip to primary navigation

 Ingredients

-• 1 lb Ramp Bulbs or as many will fit in 3 pint jars
+• 1 lb Ramp Bulbs or as many will fit in 3 pint jars.

 • 3 cups water

-• 1 T kosher or sea salt
+• 1 Tablespoon kosher or sea salt

-• ½ Cup sugar
+• ⅓ Cup sugar

 • 1.5 cups rice wine vinegar see note

-• 2 tablespoons pickling spice
+• 2 Tablespoons pickling spice

 Instructions

 • Pack the pint jars full of ramp bulbs, leaving ½ inch headspace.
+Allow them to come to room temperature.

 • Bring the water, vinegar, salt, sugar and spices to a boil.